 Subversion provides the ultimate flexibility in terms of how you arrange your data.
 Because it simply versions directories and files, and because it ascribes no particular meaning to any of those objects, you may arrange the data in your repository in any way that you choose.
 Unfortunately, this flexibility also means that it's easy to find yourself “lost without a roadmap” as you attempt to navigate different Subversion repositories which may carry completely different and unpredictable arrangements of the data within them.

-a repository layout convention (established long ago, in the
+you follow a repository layout convention (established long

-nascency of the Subversion project itself) in which a handful
+ago, in the nascency of the Subversion project itself) in

-convey valuable meaning about the data they hold.
-Most
+directories convey valuable meaning about the data they hold.

 or trunk, of development;